 2. The student submits a “Request for Evaluation of Continuing Education Coursework” to the Associate Dean or Director, Student Records and Registration.

 3. The Associate Dean attaches a copy of the continuing education instructor’s statement of qualifications and a copy of appropriate course competencies and forwards the evaluation request packet to the appropriate academic dean.

 4. The academic dean reviews the faculty credentials of the person that taught the continuing education course to ensure that the individual has the appropriate educational credentials and confers with appropriate faculty member(s) to evaluate the continuing education coursework.

 5. The faculty member(s) evaluates the continuing education coursework and recommends appropriate action.
 The academic dean and faculty member complete and sign Part II of the “Request for Evaluation of Continuing Education Coursework for Awarding Credit.”
 The form is then forwarded to the Vice President, Academic Programs and Services, for final approval.
 It is then forwarded to the Records Office.

 6. The Records Office notifies the student of the recommendation.
 If recommended, the credit is recorded on the student’s transcript.
 However, a grade is not recorded, quality points are not given and the student’s GPA remains unchanged.

 Armed Forces Services Courses

 Students who have completed Basic Training in the military are awarded four (4) semester hours of credit in physical education where applicable to their program of study.
 A grade of “T” and credit hours are awarded.
 No quality points are awarded and the grade is not included in the grade point average.
-A copy of the student’s DD214 form or military transcripts (AARTS or SMART transcript) must be submitted to the Director, Registration and Student Records, in order for credit to be awarded.
+A copy of the student’s DD214 form or military transcripts must be submitted to the Director, Registration and Student Records, in order for credit to be awarded.